 Do you have a car or will you be using public transportation to get to school?
 With a car, you can move anywhere.
 But, if you’re planning to use public transit, make sure your apartment is located near a bus, subway or train station.

-Meanwhile, consider the type of neighborhood you want to live in.
+Meanwhile, consider the type of neighborhood in which you want to live off-campus.
 Are you looking for a quiet, residential spot, or do you want to live in the heart of the action?
-Do some research on the neighborhoods in the area to find the right fit for your needs.
+Do some research on the neighborhoods in the area to find the right fit for your needs as a student renter.
 Also, remember to check how safe these neighborhoods are.

 Buildings and apartments offer different amenities, and it’s up to you to decide which ones you really want.
-Below are some of the perks to consider when you’re looking for an apartment.
-Establish which amenities you absolutely need on your college apartment checklist, and which aren’t necessary, but would be nice to have.
+Below are some of the perks to consider when you’re looking for an apartment to live off-campus.
+Establish which amenities are essential for you as a student renter, and which aren’t necessary, but would be nice to have.
 This will enable you to be more flexible in your search and to stay on budget.

 - Appliances: Do you need an in-unit washer and dryer or a laundry room?
 Are you looking for an apartment with a dishwasher?